gate-computer/gate/C.md

 	char data[0]; // Variable length.
 };
 ```
-> Data transfer for the stream identified by *id*, which belongs to the service
+> Data transfer for the stream identified by *id* which belongs to the service
 > identified by the code in the packet header.
 The length of *data* is
 > implicitly decremented from the reception capacity.
 >